Terrifying image shows what humans might look like in less than 1,000 years

 It is true that people adapt to external conditions over time – which is also proven by the development from the Stone Age to the present day.
 However, it is unlikely that people in the year 3000 really look like Mindy.
 Significantly more factors play a role in human evolution than, for example, the effects of digital devices.
 In addition, the researchers assume in their model that the technologies around us will remain as they are – which does not seem realistic in a period of almost 1000 years.
 In any case, it is questionable whether there will still be people on earth by then.
 That could be our species will soon self-destruct, according to astrophysicist Stephen Hawking.

-Even if the researchers cannot prove that our descendants will really look like Mindy, they are right on one point: the way we use modern technical devices such as smartphones and computer monitors has a significant influence on how we sit and stand.
+Even if the researchers cannot prove that our descendants will really look like Mindy, they are right about one thing at least: the usage habits of modern technical devices such as smartphones and computer monitors have a significant influence on how we sit and stand.
 “It has been proven that constantly adjusting our position to look at our phone or the screen at the office puts stress on parts of our body that determine our posture,” reads a blog article on the website of Great free forwarding..

 Technology and Posture: Back problems widespread